This is the Pre-Disaster Mitigation Grant Program (PDM) homepage. The purpose of this page is to provide general

 General Program Information

-The PDM Program, authorized by Section 203 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, is designed to assist States, U.S. Territories, Federally-recognized tribes, and local communities in implementing a sustained pre-disaster natural hazard mitigation program.
-The goal is to reduce overall risk to the population and structures from future hazard events, while also reducing reliance on Federal funding in future disasters.
+The Pre-Disaster Mitigation Program, authorized by Section 203 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, is designed to assist states, territories, federally-recognized tribes, and local communities in implementing a sustained pre-disaster natural hazard mitigation program.
+The goal is to reduce overall risk to the population and structures from future hazard events, while also reducing reliance on federal funding in future disasters.
 This program awards planning and project grants and provides opportunities for raising public awareness about reducing future losses before disaster strikes.
 Mitigation planning is a key process used to break the cycle of disaster damage, reconstruction, and repeated damage.
 PDM grants are funded annually by Congressional appropriations and are awarded on a nationally competitive basis.

 FEMA requires state, territorial, tribal, and local governments to develop and adopt hazard mitigation plans as a condition for receiving certain types of non-emergency disaster assistance, including funding for PDM mitigation projects.
 For more information on the mitigation plan requirement, visit the Hazard Mitigation Plan Requirement web page or refer to the current HMA Guidance for detailed information on the PDM Program.

 - U.S. Territories